tier4/caret_doc/docs/configuration/remove_intra_node_data_path.md

-# How to define intra-node data path
+# How to remove intra-node data path

 In the previous section, you learned how to define inter-node data path.
 CARET served Python-based APIs to define data path, and the API could rewrite architecture files.